 Cook the vegetables:

-Heat about 1 tsp of oil in a wok.
+- Heat about 1 Tbsp of oil in a wok.
 Add chye sim and 1/3 of the garlic and stir fry until soft but not mushy.
 Season with salt to your taste.
 Remove from the wok.
-In the same wok, add 1 tsp of oil.
+In the same wok, add 1 Tbsp of oil.
 Add long beans and stir fry until the beans are soft.
-Season with salt to your taste.
+Season with seasonings to your taste.
 Remove from the wok.
-Last but not least, add another 1 tsp of oil.
-Add in mani chye (if using) and stir fry until they are soft.
+Last but not least, add another 1 Tbsp of oil.
+Add mani chye (if using) and stir fry until they are soft.
 The same thing for mustard greens.
 Season with salt to your taste.
 Set aside

 Cook the toppings:

-In the same wok, add another 1 tsp of oil.
+- In the same wok, add another 1 tsp of oil.
 Add garlic and stir fry for 30 seconds.
-Add dried shrimp and cook until fragrant, about 1 minute.
+Add dried shrimp (if using) and cook until fragrant, about 1 minute.
 Set aside

-Add 1 Tbsp of oil.
-Add chai po, tofu pieces and peanuts.
+- Add 1 Tbsp of oil.
+Add chai po and season with a bit of sugar.
 Stir fry for about 5 minutes and then remove from the wok

-Place all the ingredients for tea soup in a food processor and process into a paste.
+- Place all the ingredients for tea soup in a food processor and process into a paste.
 Add a bit of water to help things going in there.
-Place this paste in a large bowl.
-Pour in about 1 cup of hot water and stir well.
-Have a taste and season with more salt if needed
+Place this paste in a large bowl

-Pour hot boiling water into the tea paste and then stir and let it sit for 15 minutes
+- For each serving, scoop out about 2-3 Tbsp of the tea paste and pour about 3-4 Tbsp of hot boiling water and then stir and let it sit for 15 minutes